 3 – Use Quality Fertilizer

-Fertilizing your plant doesn’t only mean adding some fertilizer once a month, it also means using a quality fertilizer.
+Fertilizing your plant doesn’t only mean adding some fertilizer once a month, it also means using a high-quality fertilizer.

-Investing in good fertilizers may sound like an unnecessary spend in the beginning, but if you intend to keep your plant alive for as long as possible, you shouldn’t opt for cheap products.
+And I get it; investing in high-grade fertilizers sounds like an unnecessary expense in the beginning—but, if you intend to keep your plant alive for as long as possible, you shouldn’t opt for cheap products.

 How Long Do Kalanchoe Blooms Last?

-Depending on the conditions and how you take care of it, a Kalanchoe plant blooms for weeks and even months.
+Depending on the surrounding conditions and how well you take care of it, a Kalanchoe plant could bloom for weeks and even months.

-Naturally, Kalanchoes start to bloom between the end of winter and the beginning of spring.
-That period has what’s known as short days.
+Additionally, Kalanchoes start to bloom between the end of winter and the beginning of spring—that period is known as short days (from the 15th of March to the 15th of October).

 On those days, the amount of sunlight and daytime isn’t as long as the rest of the year.
-When a Kalanchoe plant is exposed to 13 hours of darkness a day for a while, it will start to bloom.
+As a result, the Kalanchoe plant is exposed to 13 hours of darkness a day, during which it’ll start to bloom.

-Some people use this knowledge to “trick” Kalanchoes into blooming in non-blooming seasons.
-They prevent sunlight from reaching the plant most of the time, which mimics the natural short day of the plant.
+Fun fact: Some people use this ‘trick’ to force Kalanchoes to bloom in non-blooming seasons.
+They’ll prevent sunlight from reaching the plant most of the time, which mimics the natural short day of the plant.

 How to Extend the Flowering Period of Kalanchoes?

-This uses the same “survival of the fittest” concept we use in pruning.
-When you remove a flower that is beginning to die, you provide much more nourishment to the flowers that are beginning to grow.
+You’ll notice that this follows the same “survival of the fittest” concept we use in pruning.
+In other words, when you remove a flower that’s beginning to die, you provide much more nourishment to the flowers that are beginning to grow.

 That being said, there’s one difference between removing the wilting flowers and pruning the plant.
 When you prune a plant, you remove whole structures; a brown stem, a decaying leaf…etc.